CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 ## Restore Properties

+{{% notice info %}}

+As of v5.0.5, PGO offers the ability to restore from an existing PostgresCluster or a remote cloud-based data source, such as S3, GCS, etc. For more on that, see the [Clone From Backups Stored in S3 / GCS / Azure Blob Storage](#cloud-based-data-source) section.

+Note that you cannot use both a local PostgresCluster data source and a remote cloud-based data source at one time; if both the `dataSource.postgresCluster` and `dataSource.pgbackrest` fields are filled in, the local PostgresCluster data source will take precedence.

+{{% /notice %}}

 There are several attributes on the custom resource that are important to understand as part of the restore process.
 All of these attributes are grouped together in the `spec.dataSource.postgresCluster` section of the custom resource.

 Please review the table below to understand how each of these attributes work in the context of setting up a restore operation.